stefan-hoeck/idris2-elab-util/src/Doc/Generic1.md

 and `to`, both implemented as anonymous functions with a pattern clause for each data constructor.
-Finally, we return the type declaration of the implementation function together with the acutal function definition consisting of a single pattern clause.
+Finally, we return the type declaration of the implementation function together with the actual function definition consisting of a single pattern clause.

 The only thing still missing is an `Elab` function